 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-One of the many, many reasons to love Taipei is that is really close some incredible beaches.
+One of the many, many reasons to visit Taiwan is that is really close some incredible beaches.
 This comes as no major surprise, since there is no point on this island nation of Taiwan that is more than 110 kilometers from the sea.

-Below I’ve selected the six best beaches in Taipei.
+Below I’ve selected the best beaches in Taipei.
 To be clear, none of them are in Taipei City, but they can all be accessed by car or public transportation in two hours or less from the city center.
 Most are located in New Taipei City, the sprawling city that surrounds Taipei City, or Keelung City and Yilan County on the east coast of Taiwan.
-To learn more about all the attractions in these areas, read my top 40 day trips from Taipei or my dedicated article to Jiufen, the most popular one.

 While these beaches will never quite compete with the beaches of the Philippines or Thailand, Taiwan’s beaches are increasingly gaining the recognition they deserve.
 Any of them make for a great day trip from Taipei and offer a wide range of activities, as well as some great accommodations and dining.